 Combine all of the ingredients except for the cucumbers in a small pot and simmer over medium heat until sugar is dissolved.
 Allow the mixture to cool.

-Rough chop cucumbers into medium pieces.
-Transfer the cucumbers into a large storage container with lid.
+Roughly chop cucumbers into medium pieces.
+Transfer the cucumbers into a large storage container with a lid.

-Pour the soy-vinegar mixture over the cucumbers.
-Refrigerate and allow the cucumbers to marinate for eight hours to one day.
-For best flavor, marinate for two days.
-Turn cucumbers in the marinade periodically to season the cucumbers evenly.
+Pour the soy-vinegar mixture over the cucumbers and cover the container.
+Refrigerate and allow the cucumbers to marinate for 8 hours to 1 day.
+(For best flavor, marinate for 2 days.)
+Turn cucumbers in the marinade periodically to season them evenly.